1nakatan/EEG_electrodes_with_coiled-spring_prongs/README.md

 # CAUTION
 It is very rare to succeed in the first printing.
 If you fail, try again with different print settings (such as exposure time or bottom exposure time) and resin temperature.
 The published electrode structures, dimensions and print settings are optimized for  [blu by Siraya Tech](https://siraya.tech/products/blu-by-siraya-tech-for-lcd-resin-printers-1kg).
-If the exposure time is too long, the print may become too thick as shown below.
+If the exposure time is too long, the print may become too thick not to work spring as shown below.

 ![ERROR](https://github.com/1nakatan/omake/blob/master/img3.jpg "Exposure time is too long")